 ⅛ teaspoon salt

-1 cup butter or dairy-free alternative, softened (if using butter, we usually use 1 stick salted butter, 1 stick unsalted butter) (We've also made this with Earth Balance dairy-free sticks)
+1 cup butter or dairy-free alternative, softened (if using butter, we usually use 1 stick salted butter, 1 stick unsalted butter)

 1 cup ground walnuts, almonds OR pecans (we usually use walnuts)